kobuki/tasmota-smr-berry/README.md

 tasmotaTele        | Yes      | Use JSON-formatted Tasmota teleperiod sensor messages under `tele/<tasmota name>/SENSOR`.
 statDepth          | Yes      | Number of latest telegrams to keep validity stats for, requires `"ignoreCrc": false`.
-The `wire_quality` topic shows the percentage of the telegrams validated by CRC. debugTelegram      | Yes      | Enable raw (hex encoded) telegram MQTT messages and some metadata to aid in debugging telegrams. ignoreCrc          | Yes      | Ignore CRC checks (true/false). `false` also disables stats. webSensors         | No       | JSON array with names for sensors to display on Tasmota web UI main page. teleperiodSensors  | No       | JSON array with names for sensors to add to standard Tasmota teleperiod messages.
+The `wire_quality` topic shows the percentage of the telegrams validated by CRC. debugTelegram      | Yes      | Enable raw (hex encoded) telegram MQTT messages and some metadata to aid in debugging telegrams. ignoreCrc          | Yes      | Disable CRC checks.
+Disabling also disables stats. webSensors         | No       | JSON array with names for sensors to display on the Tasmota web UI main page. teleperiodSensors  | No       | JSON array with names for sensors to add to standard Tasmota teleperiod messages.
 Requires `"tasmotaTele": true`.

 #### Final steps